Background / History

 CivicActions, Inc. is a professional services firm delivering agile system development lifecycle services with a focus on free & open source software (FOSS).
 One of the things that makes us unique is our radical openness.
 Our largest federal clients in 2016 were the Defense Security Cooperation Agency, Department of Education, Federal Communications Commission, and through our partner Acquia, Department of Justice and Department of Treasury.
 Our largest Non-Profit client was Cal Poly where we re-built the Digital Democracy Platform and their DevOps pipeline.

 CivicActions was founded as an LLC in 2004.
 Our initial focus was to provide hosted FOSS group forming network technologies to progressive NGOs.
 We have always, since inception, prioritized clients who have a mission and tactics that we believe in.
-We were an early adopter of Drupal, (OWL) Open Wall Linux, and CiviCRM.
+We were an early adopter of Drupal, Openwall GNU/*/Linux, and CiviCRM.
 Over the period between 2004-2012, we served over 175 orgs including the CRR (Center for Reproductive Rights), American Public Media, Amnesty International, and SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science).

 From the first year of operations, CivicActions was committed to openness - not just with code but also with our design deliverables and our methodologies.
 This radical openness helped to define our culture.
-At that time, we built our first continuous integration pipeline and began experimenting with agile development methods.
+At that time, we built and open licensed our first development tools and hosting platforms (together with Openwall professional services) as well as continuous integration pipeline and began experimenting with agile development methods.
 Our team members have shared best practices at hundreds of conferences over the years, as well as contributed code to hundreds of FOSS communities.
 To this day, we believe in making the world better not just through our client deliverables, but also through sharing our learnings openly.

 In 2014, we saw a need to create a central, proactive movement to support public service and industry professionals championing and implementing Agile within the public sector.
 With leaders in federal, state and local governments, we founded AGL (Agile Government Leadership) and published the Agile Government Handbook.
 All of the work of AGL is published under public license, where it can be used by government workers, as well as other agile software vendors.
 This commitment to sharing increased our competencies and our reputation as leaders in agile government delivery.